Judge allows oil, gas lease sales in Alaska’s Arctic refuge

 The administration last fall announced plans to lift restrictions on logging and building roads in the country’s largest national forest, the Tongass, in southeast Alaska.
 State political leaders pushed for the decision, and conservation groups vowed to fight it.

-Among those opposing the Pebble Mine project was President Trump’s eldest son, Donald Trump Jr.
+Among those opposing the Pebble Mine project was Trump’s eldest son, Donald Trump Jr.

 By BECKY BOHRER